tkaczenko/auditor/README.md

 ### auditor.inbound

 The `inbound` module provides automatic auditing of inbound HTTP requests and responses to the application's controllers.
 It leverages Spring's request interceptor mechanism to capture incoming requests and responses, and persists the audit data using the `core` module.

+### auditor.outbound

+The `auditor.outbound` module provides automatic auditing of outbound HTTP requests and responses within the `RestTemplate` client.
+It intercepts outgoing requests and responses using Spring's `ClientHttpRequestInterceptor`, and persists the audit data using the `core` module.

 ### auditor.cleanup